-Besides tDQSS, tDSS, and tDSH specification also needs to be fulfilled.
+The tDQSS, tDSS, and tDSH specifications also need to be fulfilled.
 One way to achieve this is to combine the actual tDQSS in the application with an appropriate duty cycle and jitter on the DQS- DQS# signals.
 Depending on the actual tDQSS in the application, the actual values for tDQSL and tDQSH may have to be better than the absolute limits provided in "AC Timing Parameters" section in order to satisfy tDSS and tDSH specification.